 A mobile application marketplace is software which allows the user to download or distribute mobile apps for their smartphone.
 Free applications may be found in these marketplaces alongside those offered for sale.
 In most cases, apps are programmed by third party developers such as companies hoping to advertise or enhance their existing products, or by freelance programmers who sell their apps for revenue.
-Both the leading operating systems, Apple and Android, each have a corresponding dedicated marketplace, as indicated in Tables 2(a) and 2(b) (Appendix).
-However, third party marketplaces also exist which may offer the same apps, often at different price and/or apps that are unique to that site (Coustan & Strickland, n.d.).
+Both the leading operating systems, Apple and Android, each have a corresponding dedicated marketplace (See Figures 1(a) and 1(b)).
+However, third party marketplaces also exist which may offer the same apps, often at different price and/or apps that are unique to that site17.

 Two types of independent app stores exist for developers to publish their apps: a) full-catalog stores, which sell applications for multiple operating systems and are typically associated with higher priced apps, and b) platform specialists, which are niche marketplaces that concentrate on only one operating system.
 These marketplaces tend to be more user-friendly and focus on a community-driven, socially-structured interface which give customers the opportunity to compare prices between multiple, similar applications to find the best in price and quality.
 Full-catalog stores tend to distribute apps at higher prices on an average than those found in platform specialist stores.
 The prices users are willing to pay for apps appear to depend upon the marketplace.
 For example, Handango, a full-catalog app store, has an average app price of \$9.10.
-On the other hand, the Amazon App Store, which is a specialist Android marketplace, has an average app price of only \$2.52 (Mikalajunaite, 2011).
+On the other hand, the Amazon App Store, which is a specialist Android marketplace, has an average app price of only \$2.5218.